61 Introduction to Advanced Computational Methods

 The backward and forward difference approximations are first-order accurate, i.e., the error is of the order .
 A central difference approximation to the derivative is

 which is second-order accurate, i.e., the error is of order .
-Higher-order differencing schemes can improve accuracy at the expense of more arithmetic operations and higher computer costs.
+Higher-order differencing schemes can improve accuracy at the expense of increased computational cost and arithmetic operations.

 Consider, for example, the numerical solution of a differential equation of the form